custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

+# Changes in 0.8.5 [URGENT FIX]

+- Fixed a bug in the parser code that led to unsuccessful decryption of the data contained in the Extended Advertisement packet.
+This bug affects everyone using some modern adapters with BT5.x support (including Intel NUC platform users)

 # Changes in 0.8.4 [BREAKING CHANGES]

 - [BREAKING CHANGE] The component now creates `binary_sensor` entities for MCCQ02HL and WX08ZM sensors, which means that the binary sensor states (e.g. `open/closed`) now work.
 After the update, new entities starting with `binary_sensor` will be created for all your binary sensors.
 You can remove the old entities starting with `sensor`, which are no longer used.
 Also update your lovelace configuration.